extend-commerce/docs/quick-order/Quick_Order.md

 title: "Quick Order Setup"
 ---

-This section helps you set up Quick Order for bulk buying which allows customers to add products to the cart in bulk via CSV upload.
+This section helps you set up Quick Order feature for bulk buying which allows customers to add products to the cart in bulk via CSV upload.
 Follow these steps:

 1. **Enable Quick Order:**  Check this box to activate the Quick Order feature on your store.
 By default, this option is enabled.
 If you uncheck it, the following settings will be disabled.